chrisdone/website/hakyll/posts/ghost-of-departed-proofs-conveniences.md

           in putStrLn ("Result: " ++ show result)
 ```

-One nice addition is that we can use monad syntax to unwrap them
+One nice addition is that we can _use monad syntax_ to name them very
-conveniently:
+conveniently!

 ``` haskell
 main2 = do